kunalgrover05/google-appengine-django-search/README.md

 * That's it!
 Ready to use search service!

 #### Note:
+- The html_fields attribute represents a list of fields where searching should ignore the HTML tags.
+Helpful if you allow users to save HTML in text fields.
 - Custom signals can be added using https://docs.djangoproject.com/en/1.10/topics/signals/#defining-and-sending-signals
 - The deleteSignal can be used if using Soft deletes(ie not deleting from the database by setting some field).
 - The updateSignal is helpful when Foreign key dependencies are updated.
 Currently, the update will be done using post_save which will cause missed updates in dependencies.